thoughtspot/community-tools/python_tools/README.md

 These tools have all been written in Python 3.x and expect to be run in a 3.6 environment at a minimum.
 This section describes how to set up a virtual environment to use for the user tools and how to generally install those tools.

-You can either install directly into an existing Python environment, but it's better to run in an virtual environment to avoid conflicts with dependencies.
+You can install directly into an existing Python environment, but it's better to run in an virtual environment to avoid dependency conflicts.
 Note that this installation process requires external access to install packages and get the Python modules from GitHub.

 #### Creating Virtual Environment

 To create a virtual environment, you can run the following from the command prompt:

 `$ virtualenv -p python3 ./venv`

 Note that the `venv` folder can be whatever name and location you like (preferably external to a code repository).
+It's recommended that you put this into a sub-folder where you can put a few more helper scripts (see below).
+For example, you can create a `tstools` folder on your system, create the virtual environment there and then install the scripts into that environment.

 Next, you need to activate the environment with the command: